2009 Auto Club 500

-The 2009 Auto Club 500 was the second race of the 2009 NASCAR Sprint Cup season. the 500 mi race occurred on February 22, 2009, at the 2 mi Auto Club Speedway in Fontana, California, 60 mi from Los Angeles and was one of the cleanest races in the history of the track with only one caution for an on track incident out of all 250 laps.
-Fox broadcast the race beginning at 5 pm US EST with radio coverage on MRN (terrestrial) and Sirius XM Radio (satellite) starting at 5:15 pm US EST. The race started at 3 pm local time, and ran into prime time, counterprogramming against the Academy Awards.
+The 2009 Auto Club 500 was the second race of the 2009 NASCAR Sprint Cup season. the 500 mi race occurred on February 22, 2009, at the 2 mi Auto Club Speedway in Fontana, California.
+Fox broadcast the race beginning at 5 pm EST with radio coverage on MRN (terrestrial) and SiriusXM (satellite) starting at 5:15 pm US EST. The race started at 3 pm local time, and ran into prime time, counterprogramming against the Academy Awards.

 Background

 Auto Club Speedway, the track where the race was held.

 Auto Club Speedway (previously California Speedway) was a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
 It was also used for open wheel racing events.
 The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
 The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
 The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.